-Chris has spoken at the Hay Festival many times, the Edinburgh Festival, the London Book Fair, the Leipzig Book Fair, the Gasteig in Munich and at the Writers and Teachers' Centre in Manhattan, New York.
-He’s given readings of his work and talks and lectures all over Britain as well as in the Czech Republic, Egypt, Estonia, France, Germany, Finland, Ireland, Israel/Palestine and the USA.
+Chris has spoken at the Hay Festival many times, the Edinburgh Festival, the London Book Fair, the Ledbury Poetry Festival, the Leipzig Book Fair, the Gasteig in Munich and at the Writers and Teachers' Centre in Manhattan, New York.
+His work’s been read on BBC Radio 3, Radio 4, Radio Wales and BBC 1.
+He’s given readings of his work and talks and lectures all over Britain as well as in the Czech Republic, Egypt, Estonia, France, Germany, Finland, Ireland, Slovenia and the USA.

 Chris has been a steelworker a schoolteacher and an academic.
 He now writes full time, lives in Brecon and is a Fellow of the Learned Society of Wales, and Emeritus Professor of creative writing at the University of South Wales.

 His collection of poems, Still, and novel, Please, were published simultaneously in 2021 and have been selected to the WLE Bookcase for 2021-2, which is a collection of titles from Wales recommended for translation.